 There are multiple types of capacitors available in the market each having different characteristics.
 The basic functionality of each type is the same but the material type and construction make it different from others.
 The main thing which mostly causes the differences between capacitors is the dielectric – the non-conducting material between conducting plates.

-Commercial capacitors are mostly made of thin conducting plate separated by paraffin-impregnated paper.
+Commercial capacitors are mostly made of thin conducting plates separated by paraffin-impregnated paper.
 The combination is rolled up and shaped like a tube.
 Where small capacitors are made up of ceramic material and dipped in resin for packaging.

 Fixed Capacitor :

-The flat mica capacitor contains mica sheets between metal sheet in the form of multiple layers.
+The flat mica capacitor contains mica sheets between metal sheets in the form of multiple layers.
 Those conducting sheets are connected by a wire in a pattern.
 By using multiple layers, the area of the plate is increased.

-The ceramic capacitors are fixed capacitor made up from metallic plates separated by a ceramic sheet.
+The ceramic capacitors are fixed capacitors made up of metallic plates separated by a ceramic sheet.
 The metal is coated on both surfaces of the ceramic sheet and leads are inserted.
 Ceramic has a high dielectric constant, so, a small package may give us a high capacitance value.
 The common metals are copper and silver.
 These capacitors are used in RF radio applications ranging from pico-farads to microfarads.

 The film capacitor is containing a large family of capacitors and most commonly available in the market.
 The film capacitor provides a wide range of values in capacitance.
-These capacitors are using polystyrene, polycarbonate, metalized paper, polypropylene or Teflon as their dielectric between the conducting plates.
+These capacitors are using polystyrene, polycarbonate, metalized paper, polypropylene, or Teflon as their dielectric between the conducting plates.

 Electrolytic Capacitor :

 Electrolytic capacitor positive lead is connected with aluminum foil coated with aluminum oxide then paper saturated with an electrolytic then negative lead with aluminum foil.
-The distance between the conducting plates is small which cause high capacitance.
+The distance between the conducting plates is small which causes high capacitance.
 Being polarized, the positive terminal of the capacitor is identified with an indication.

-tantalum Capacitor :
+Tantalum Capacitor :